 Mike and Darcie run their extremely small farm outside Inchigeelagh with their young son Ned.
 What started with Mike handmilking one cow as part of a self-sufficiency drive led to a love of cheesemaking and a larger scale sustainable project.

-We milk four cows, Gertrude, Tilda, Kate & Daisy.
-Completing the herd: Bernard, Rosie, Paddington, Big Marge, Frida, Clementine, Rita, Jack, Bo, and The White Bull of Carraignamuc.
+We milk five cows: Tilda, Kate, Daisy, Frida & Clementine.
+Completing the herd: Rosie, Paddington, Big Marge, Bo, Valentine and The White Bull of Carraignamuc.
 They are a mixed herd of Irish shorthorns and Droimeanns, both native heritage breeds.
 They are low yielding and hardy, great for our rocky land.

 Our farm is spray free and we don't use chemical fertilisers.
 The land is managed in line with organic practices (hence an overgrown, weedy vegetable garden).